 Ipilimumab is approved to treat:

 - Renal cell carcinoma (a type of kidney cancer) that is advanced.
-It is used with nivolumab in some patients with renal cell carcinoma that has not been treated.
+Ipilimumab is used with nivolumab in some patients with renal cell carcinoma as the first treatment.

 Ipilimumab is also being studied in the treatment of other types of cancer.